 - 3. In a large saucepan, heat the honey and sugar over medium-high heat until the mixture reaches 280°F (138°C), stirring just in the beginning with a heatproof spatula.
 Brush down the sugar on the sides of the pan occasionally with a wet pastry brush.

 - 4. When the sugar mixture reaches the designated temperature, carefully strain the heavy cream mixture into it.
 Stand back, as the ingredients will bubble and spatter.
 Continue to cook until it reaches 250°F (121°C).

 - 5. Pour the caramel into the prepared pan and cool at room temperature for a half hour.
 Transfer to the fridge, uncovered, for a minimum of 2 hours.

-- 6. Transfer the hardened caramel to a cutting board, using the foil or paper to help release the caramel from the pan.
+- 6. Transfer the cooled caramel to a cutting board, using the foil or paper to help release the caramel from the pan.
 Sprinkle the slab of caramel with the salt.
 Cut as desired.
 (If it’s been in the fridge longer than 2 hours, you may need to let it come closer to room temperature before you’ll be able to cut them.
-Store the caramels individually wrapped or spaced apart (they tend to stick together!) in an airtight container at room temperature for 3 to 4 weeks.
+Store the caramels individually wrapped or spaced apart (they tend to stick together!) in an airtight container in the refrigerator for 3 to 4 weeks.